 Out of the many recipes that I cook, the one that gets requested the most often is also one of the very oldest.
-I’ve been cooking peanut brownies quite literally as far back as I can remember.
-For me they always bring back wonderful memories of spending time with my grandmother and mother in the kitchen.
+I’ve been baking peanut brownies quite literally as far back as I can remember.

 FREQUENTLY ASKED QUESTIONS

 I don’t eat peanuts.
 Can I make peanut brownies without?

 These brownies will work with all nuts, though I try to use roasted and salted nuts for the flavour.
 Macadamias, cashews or almonds would work well, walnuts would probably get a bit lost.
 If you are using unsalted nuts you’ll need to add ¼ – ½ tsp salt to the mixture, to taste.

 The peanut brownies are soft when I take them out of the oven!
 Is this right?

 Yes!
 They will set further on cooling, but you want them to have a lovely, soft, chewy texture.
 If you like a very crunchy cookie you can bake them an extra 5 minutes.

 I don’t see why not!
 They may be a little crumbly but still good.
 Use your favourite gluten-free flour mix.